paleobiotechnology/oralMAGs/README.md

 `00-documentation` - contains input and metadata files for the samples.

+`01-resources` - contains files that are unchangeable resources for the analyses of this project.

 `02-scripts` - additional scripts used for generating supplemental figures.

 `05-results` - contains results tables and files that are used for plotting.